SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 For the modelilng of compression heat pumps and chillers, different heat sources are considered so the weather data set must include different temperatures.
-The efficiency of the heat pump or chiller cycle process can be described by the Coefficient of Performance (COP).
+The efficiency of the heat pump or chiller cycle process can be described by the coefficient of Performance (COP).
 The compression heat transformer function automatically creates a heat source and a low or high temperature bus, depending on the mode of operation (see red bubble).
 So only a transformer and a electricity bus needs to be created.
 An example is shown in the following figure.